 - Community Bathrooms: In residence halls where there are community bathrooms, students will, in many cases, be assigned a specific bathroom to use, and may even be assigned a specific sink, shower stall, and toilet as a strategy to limit cross contact.
 In these cases, we are committed to ensuring that you will have access to facilities consistent with your gender identity, or to an all gender facility upon request.

-- Residence Hall Guest Policy: As we begin the year, there will be NO GUESTS permitted in the residence halls or in any student’s residence hall room.
+- Residence Hall Guest Policy: As we begin the spring semester, there will be NO GUESTS permitted in the residence halls or in any student’s residence hall room.
 This means that even students from other rooms in the same building, even on the

 same floor, will not be permitted to visit one another’s rooms.
 The University will continue to monitor the COVID-19 situation, and if circumstances allow, we may be able to reinstate guest privileges in phases, but you must understand that for the foreseeable future, there will be no guests in the residence halls or in residents' rooms.